Yogeshreddy07/OlaCabs-Data-Analytics-Azure/README.md

 ### 📘 Conclusion

-This project provides a complete end-to-end solution for analyzing Ola Cabs ride data, helping the business optimize services through real-time, data-driven insights.
+This project provides a complete end-to-end solution for analyzing Taxi ride data, helping the business optimize services through real-time, data-driven insights.
 The automated pipeline ensures that stakeholders always have access to the latest metrics, improving strategic decision-making.